 Nope!
 Our pie menu changes frequently.
 In the savory category we always have beef, chicken, pork, vegetarian, vegan and a fish or lamb option.
 We have sausage rolls and veggie rolls everyday, as well as a daily pasty.
 Sweet pies change less often and we have a number of signature sweet pies we try to keep in stock.
 We post our daily menu every morning around 9:30 am on our social media channels..

 Can I call ahead and place an order for savory pies?

-For an order of more than six pies, please give us a day’s notice so that we can be sure to accommodate your order.
+For an order of 6-8 pies or more, please give us a day’s notice so that we can be sure to accommodate your order.
 Otherwise, pies are first come, first served.
 When we open, the pies are ready to go, and we have an efficient system in place, which means we do sometimes run out of some selections, especially towards the end of the day.
 But we try our hardest to keep the pies coming all day long!